2011-11-05

 A white sheet of paper, a white book, and an apple -- on a light-grey desktop.
 The paper is bright white.
 With manual "white balancing" and manual exposure compensation, this picture appears as the mind's eye saw it -- even though it was taken under an incandescent light.

 Again, note this photo was not manipulated with a photo-editor; this is a straight shot from the camera.
 I encourage you to try this experiment yourself.
-Consider trying this experiment under full-shade on a cloudless day - you will find an obvious blue shift.
+Consider trying this under full-shade on a cloudless day - you will find an obvious blue shift.

-Photographs B - Auto White Balance + Auto-Meter
+Photograph B - Auto White Balance + Auto-Meter

 Photograph D was taken under the worse possible conditions: